What are the benefits of having Caroline, a Speech-Language Pathologist (SLP), as an instructor?

 Where does training take place?

-Do you provide other services besides accent reduction?
+Do you provide other services besides accent training?

 Do you teach accent acquisition for other languages? (i.e. Irish Accent)

-At this time, we only provide instruction for the neutral American English accent.
+At this time, we primarily provide instruction for the neutral American English accent.
+For actors, the American accent or French accent is available.

 Improves American English Pronunciation